akhirdekar/ece-210/README.md

 ## Course Overview

 This repository contains coursework from *ECE210: MATLAB Seminar* taught by [Jacob Koziej](https://github.com/jacobkoziej) during the Spring 2025 semester at **The Cooper Union**.
-The course introduces MATLAB from a signal-processing perspective.
+This course introduces MATLAB from a signal-processing perspective.

 Assignments and lessons can be found [here](https://github.com/jacobkoziej/jk-ece210/tree/build/assignments).